 10. PERIOD COVERED: A reporting period includes the start date and the end date.
 The report due date will be after the end of the period.
 Generally, a report picks up where the last report left off and there should be no gaps or overlapping periods.
-The exception is Daily

-Pre-election reports (formerly known as telegram reports) which do create overlaps because you are required to report the activity twice.
+The exception is Daily Pre-election reports (formerly known as telegram reports) and Special Session reports, which do create overlaps because you are required to report the activity twice.
+Please consult the Commission's Campaign Finance Guide for Political Committees for further explanation regarding daily reports.

-First Reports: If this is the first campaign finance report that your committee has filed, the start date will be the date your campaign treasurer appointment (Form GTA) was filed.
+First Reports: If this is the first campaign finance report that your committee has filed, the start date will be the date your campaign treasurer appointment (Form STA) was filed.